Breastfeeding

-Breastfeeding, also known as nursing, is the process where breast milk is fed to a child.
-Infants may suck the milk directly from the breast, or milk may be extracted with a pump and then fed to the infant.
-The World Health Organization (WHO) recommend that breastfeeding begin within the first hour of a baby's birth and continue as the baby wants.
-Health organizations, including the WHO, recommend breastfeeding exclusively for six months.
-This means that no other foods or drinks, other than vitamin D, are typically given.
-The WHO recommends exclusive breastfeeding for the first 6 months of life, followed by continued breastfeeding with appropriate complementary foods for up to 2 years and beyond.
-Between 2015 and 2020, only 44% of infants were exclusively breastfed in the first six months of life.
+Breastfeeding, also known as nursing, is the process whereby breast milk is fed to an infant or toddler.
+Infants may suckle directly from the breast, or milk may be extracted with a breast pump and then fed to the infant.
+The World Health Organization (WHO) recommends that breastfeeding begin within the first hour of a newborn's birth and continue as the baby wants.
+Health organizations including the WHO recommend exclusively breastfeeding for six months; this means that no other foods or drinks—other than vitamin D supplement—are typically given.
+The WHO recommends then continuing breastfeeding with appropriate complementary foods for up to 2 years, and beyond.
+Exclusive breastfeeding rose from 37.0% to 47.4% between 2012 and 2024.

-Breastfeeding has a number of benefits to both mother and baby that infant formula lacks.
-Increased breastfeeding to near-universal levels in low and medium income countries could prevent approximately 820,000 deaths of children under the age of five annually.
+Breastfeeding has a number of benefits to both the mother and the infant, that infant formula lacks.
+Increased breastfeeding to near-universal levels in low and middle income countries could prevent approximately 820,000 deaths of children under the age of five annually.
 Breastfeeding decreases the risk of respiratory tract infections, ear infections, sudden infant death syndrome (SIDS), and diarrhea for the baby, both in developing and developed countries.
 Other benefits have been proposed to include lower risks of asthma, food allergies, and diabetes.
 Breastfeeding may also improve cognitive development and decrease the risk of obesity in adulthood.